 program’s state approval status.
 Institutions must meet only the basic accreditation status required by the GaPSC, which is to be accredited by an agency

 recognized by CHEA

 .
 It is important to note that while completing an existing program in one of these fields will lead to a certificate

 upgrade, it will not result in the addition of a new certification field.
-GaPSC-approved programs have completed conversion mechanisms to allow completers of grandfathered degrees in these fields to add the certification fields to their certificates.
+GaPSC-approved programs have completed conversion mechanisms to allow completers of legacy degrees in these fields to add the certification fields to their certificates.
 Please click here

 for GaPSC-approved programs that offer conversion mechanisms in the three new fields.